Submission guide

 7. Depending on setup, Pocket Archive may (re-)generate the presentation.

-8. If the archivist wants to update the archived resources, they can either request a full copy of the SIP, (or to only update metadata, only the laundry list), edit it and/or replace files, and re-submit the new SIP; or edit individual resources via the admin interface.
+8. If the depositor wants to update the archived resources, they can either request a full copy of the SIP, (or to only update metadata, only the laundry list), edit it and/or replace files, and re-submit the new SIP; or edit individual resources via the admin interface.

 Processing of the SIP (point 4 above) either succeeds or fails as a whole.
 This means that a submission will never perform only a part of the task that it is meant to complete.
 This is called an atomic operation and it is designed to ensure consistency of the data.